vennergd/GDIT-AI-Challenge-2020/README.md

 - DO NOT TRAIN A NETWORK
 - Use at least two pre-trained networks and compare them.
 ## GDIT Challenge (Option 3): Data Scientist’s Choice
 Consider your current project, upcoming efforts, and your interests.
 Explore Publicly Available Data Sets.
-Create you own use case using one or more data sets.
+Create your own use case using one or more data sets.
 Use your favorite data science platform.
 ## Resources
 ### Data
 - Data.Gov: https://catalog.data.gov/dataset